NAS6mixfoolv/NAS6LIB/DeepRelativityDiscussion.md

 $SGR = SGSR \times (6/5) = 1.09012704 \times 10^{-16}$
 The actual measured value was $1.1\times10^{-16}$ , so the calculation was roughly successful＞＜

+From SGRR1000, we use an altitude of 0[m] as the base point, and extract the effects of general relativity
-SGRR1000 extracts the effect of general relativity at an altitude 1000[m], with altitude 0[m] as the base.
+while excluding the effects of special relativity at an altitude of 1000[m].

 SGR is a conversion that divides by the distance from the center of the Earth R0 to get per 1[m] of altitude,
-divides by 2π to get per 1[rad], and divides by 86400 to get per 1[s].
+by 2π to get per 1[rad], and by 86400 to get per 1[s].

 I'm sorry, but my calculation method is a pain because I have to mess around with units.
 It seems that $SGR=g/c^2$  without doing this.